Robert Koch: Early life and education

 The Anthrax Disease Cycle.
 Anthrax particles live in a vegetative state until exposed to oxygen, where they form many infectious spores.
 They can live in the soil and be consumed by herbivores.
-Large herbivores, like cows, are most susceptible to anthrax disease, and humans are affected by animal waste, fecal or corpses, by these herbivores.
+Large herbivores, like cows, are most susceptible to anthrax disease, and humans are affected by animal waste, fecal matter, or corpses, from these herbivores.
 Anthrax infection is spread to humans when spores gain entry into the body, whether that is from inhalation, open wounds, or another method of entrance.
 Once inside, the spores are activated, allowing the bacteria to multiply and spread their toxins.
 Another spread of infection is through biting flies, like mosquitoes, that come in contact with the blood and feces of herbivores, preceded by contact with human flesh (information from Bergman et al., 2006).